 As far as I remember, previously the model was available with acrylic inlay, but this one definitely looks sexier thanks to that unmistakably noble gloss that synthetic sapphire crystals are known for.
 It is also a lot less prone to scratches dealing with the problem that many owners of diving timekeepers know all too well.
-However it also shatters more readily making the wristwatch less of a diving tool and more of just a nice accessory for a person preferring a “rugged casual” kind of watches.
+However, it also shatters more readily making the wristwatch less of a diving tool and more of just a nice accessory for a person preferring a “rugged casual” kind of watches.

 The watch still comes in its peculiarly-shaped body, which is CNC-machined from 316L surgical-grade stainless steel.
+The choice of the alloy may not be particularly impressive if you compare it to the higher-quality steel used by Rolex, but, for the price, it is really good.

 Painted with Superluminova GBW9, both the dial and the bezel of the MKII Paradive Type 1B will glow for a minimum of 7 hours if fully charged under a bright source of light.